wildfly-extras/wildfly-mcp/README.md

 **Inputs**:
 - `host`: The host name on which the WildFly server is running.
 - `port`: The port the WildFly server is listening on.
 - `userName`: The admin user name.
+Optional.
 - `password`: The admin user password.
+Optional.

 ### getWildFlyLoggingCategories